Editorial index

 Three windings, two fluid compartments, 16,000 hair cells, and one tonotopic map.
 The cochlea translated for non-anatomists.

-How to read an audiogram: thresholds, the dB-HL scale, and what 'normal' means
+How to read an audiogram: symbols and hearing test results

 Hydration and inner ear health: separating myth from mechanism